Salilw1999/iesg-whitelabel-grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/webhook-notifier.md

 ##### Validate a request

-To validate incoming webhook requests from Grafana, follow these steps:
+To validate incoming webhook requests from IESG, follow these steps:

-1. Extract the signature from the header (default is `X-Grafana-Alerting-Signature`).
+1. Extract the signature from the header (default is `X-IESG-Alerting-Signature`).
 2. If you configured a timestamp header, extract the timestamp value and verify it's recent to prevent replay attacks.
 3. Calculate the expected signature:
    - Create an HMAC-SHA256 hash using your shared secret